wbsoft/parce/docs/source/deflanguage.rst

             yield default_action, Comment

-The ``@lexicon`` decorated methods behave like classmethods, i.e. when you call the method through the class definition, it yields the rules, and the code yielding the rules knows the current Language class via the ``cls`` argument.
+The :attr:`@lexicon <parce.lexicon>` decorated methods behave like classmethods, i.e. when you call the method through the class definition, it yields the rules, and the code yielding the rules knows the current Language class via the ``cls`` argument.
 So the rules are able to in their target point to other lexicons of the same class.
 This makes inheriting and re-implementing just one or a few lexicons very easy.
 Of course a target may also point to a lexicon from a *different* language class, in case you need to switch languages.

 The pattern
 -----------

-The first item in a normal rule is the pattern, which is either a string containing a regular expression, or an object inheriting from ``pattern.Pattern``.
-In that case, the regular expression is obtained by calling the ``build()`` method of the pattern.
-You use a Pattern object where manually writing a regular expression is too tedious.
+The first item in a normal rule is the pattern, which is either a string containing a regular expression, or an object inheriting from :class:`~parce.pattern.Pattern`.
+Some simple regular expressions can be seen in the ``root`` lexicon of the above example:

+    ``r'\d+'``
+        matches one or more decimal digits (0 - 9)
+    ``r'\w+'``
+        matches one or more "word" characters (i.e. non-whitespace, non-puctuation)

+See for more information about regular expressions the documentation of the Python :mod:`re` module.

+When using a Pattern instance, `parce` obtains the regular expression by calling its :meth:`~parce.pattern.Pattern.build` method.
+You can use a Pattern object where manually writing a regular expression is too tedious.

 There are convenient functions for creating some types of Pattern instances:

-``words(long_list_of_words)`` creates an optimized regular expression matching any of the words contained in the ``long_list_of_words``.

-``char(string)`` creates an optimized regular expression matching any one of the characters contained in the string.
-To make an expression matching any character that is *not* in the string, use ``char(string, False)``.

-See for more information about regular expressions the documentation of the Python :py:mod:`re` module.
+    .. autofunction:: parce.words
+        :noindex:

+    .. autofunction:: parce.char
+        :noindex:

-See for more information about ``Pattern`` objects the documentation of the :doc:`pattern <pattern>` module.
+See for more information about Pattern objects the documentation of the :mod:`~parce.pattern` module.

 The action
 ----------